Learn about the risks of using CBD.

 Cannabidiol can cause a reduction in blood pressure.
 For many people, this is one of the major benefits — however, if blood pressure is already too low, this effect can push blood pressure below safe levels.
 If this happens, the heart may be unable to pump enough blood into the brain, leading to lightheadedness, confusion, and fainting.

 The best way to avoid side effects if you have an underlying health issue is to speak with your doctor directly before using CBD.

 The source of CBD matters when discussing side effects.
 CBD oil can become contaminated during the cultivation or manufacturing process.
-These contaminants may lead to both short term or long term side effects — some can even be quite severe.
+These contaminants may lead to both short-term and long-term side effects — some can even be quite severe.

-This is why we encourage people to only order CBD products from companies that publish independent lab analysis for each batch of product they produce.
+This is why we encourage people to only order CBD products from companies that publish independent lab analyses for each batch of products they produce.

 These tests should look for all the main contaminants of CBD products, including:

 Contaminated CBD products aren’t uncommon, so it’s important you look for a reputable supplier before placing your order.
 CBD oils that are significantly cheaper than the competition are most likely too good to be true.